About the Board of Natural Resources

 Duncan N. Johnson, Jr.

 Mr. Johnson is president of Johnson Motor Company.
-He serves as a board member for Twelve Bands Cancer Charity, the Georgia Regents University community cancer board and is on the steering committee for Camp Rainbow, a pediatric cancer camp.
-He is an active member of the Augusta Exchange Club and is a graduate of the 2012 Class of Leadership Georgia.
+He currently serves on the North Georgia Mountains Authority, the Georgia Cancer Center at Augusta University’s community cancer board, and he also serves as chairman of Camp Lakeside, a pediatric disabilities camp.
+He is a graduate of the 2012 Class of Leadership Georgia.
 Johnson earned a bachelor’s degree in Automotive Marketing from Northwood University.
 He and his wife, Kaci, have two children.
 They reside in Augusta.

 Mr. Jones is currently the chairman emeritus and senior adviser of Sea Island Acquisitions and is director of the Peter Millar Company.
 He is the former chairman and chief executive officer of Sea Island Company.
 Mr. Jones currently serves on the North Georgia Mountains Authority, and previously served as chairman of the Georgia Ports Authority Board and the Georgia Research Alliance Board of Trustees.
 He served as honorary chairman of the G8 Summit Host Committee and as a trustee of the University of Georgia Foundation and the Nature Conservancy of Georgia.
 Jones has received Ernest & Young’s Entrepreneur of the Year Award.
 He has also been awarded the Georgia Department of Natural Resources’ Rock Howard Award.
 Mr. Jones earned a bachelor’s degree from Valdosta State University.
 He and his wife, Sally, reside on St. Simons Island.